nathanfu88/UltrasonicKeyboard/README.md

 Here is a schematic of the circuit:
 ![Schematic](schematic.png)

 The pushbutton is used as a mute switch and the resistor is a pulldown with a 10 kOhm value as [suggested by Arduino's pins tutorial](https://www.arduino.cc/en/Tutorial/DigitalPins).
-The on-board LED will light if the buzzer is muted.
+The on-board LED will light up if the buzzer is muted.

 ## Assembly
 There are a few pieces to put together for this project.